Open-Forecast/Sen2Agri-ansible/README.md

+# Disclaimer

+The given ansible roles are written to fit the specific infrastructure environment.
+Install files and data output will be written to nfs mounted storage.
+Additionally some user IDs and group IDs are choosen to fit the environement.
+In order to reuse the ansible roles you have to adapt these working environment changes.

 # Sen2Agri-ansible
 Ansible roles to simplify the installation process of the Sen2Agri service.
 The scripts are tailored for using Centos7 as reqired for Sen2Agri.

-In order run the script you need to dowload
+In order run the script you need to download

 * Sen2Agri-package-{{ sen2agri_version }}.zip
 * srtm.zip
 * Maja_3.2.2_TM.zip

-The script can be used with an external data base.

 ## Roles